CS15AGS/cs2001-coursework-2016-17-Team-15/Android-Application-Source/README.md

-Welcome to the Android Application Source Code folder.
+## Welcome to the Android Application Source Code folder!

-This folder is for storing our coding work on the Android Application.
+- This folder is for storing the group's coding work on the Android Application.